What’s behind the Mexican wave of optimism?

 On a combined basis (using an average of the four valuation measures), Mexico is among the cheapest EM markets, though this is skewed in part by dividend yield.

 From a currency perspective, the peso is around 12% below its long-term average on a real effective exchange rate basis.
-It is, however, almost 6% above its five-year average; the only EM currency which is ahead on that basis.
+It is, however, 6% above its five-year average; the only EM currency which is ahead on that basis.

 Winners and losers